totalgood/nlpia/README.md

 5.1. `conda`
 5.2. `pip`

-Or you can a reader's container with:
+A reader created a Dockerfile you can use for a third way to manage your environment:

 5.3. `docker`